folkwinr/Car-Price-Prediction-EDA/2_EDA_Workflow/1/1. Setup & Data Import/Setup_Cell/setup_structure.md

 ## 📄 setup_cell.ipynb
 This is the final notebook cell that combines everything.
 It contains all imports and all settings in one clean block.

----

-✨ This structure keeps the setup clean, easy to understand, and professional.